Conditional expressions for plugins

 Description

-• consumer.* fields are only populated after an authentication plugin (such as Key Auth or Basic Auth) has run.
-Conditions referencing consumer fields must be on a plugin with a lower priority than the authentication plugin.
+consumer.* and consumer_group.* fields are only populated after an authentication plugin (such as Key Auth or Basic Auth) has run.
+Conditions referencing these fields must be on a plugin with a lower priority than the authentication plugin.

 Description